-MY GOAL: It is important that you seek consultation from an experienced criminal attorney early on in the process for many reasons.
+MY GOAL: It is important that you seek consultation from an experienced Fort Lauderdale Criminal Attorney early on in the process for many reasons.
 One of the most important being, the State Attorney’s Office, not the arresting police agency, will have discretion as to what charges may be filed against you.
-This early representation by a skilled Ft.
-Lauderdale criminal attorney may have the benefit of having your charges dropped completely or having the charges reduced to a lesser offense.
+This early representation by a skilled Fort Lauderdale Criminal Lawyer may have the benefit of having your charges dropped completely or having the charges reduced to a lesser offense.

 ATTORNEY FEES: I fully understand that hiring an Attorney is a difficult decision for many reasons.
 One of the most important is the cost of hiring an Attorney.
 I appreciate the financial difficulties that many are facing in our community.
 When determining a fee for a particular case, I will look to the nature of the case, its complexity, and the amount of time necessary to handle the case.
 With this in mind, I make sure that my fees are reasonable and affordable within my profession.
 I charge a flat fee on all my cases and payment plans can be arranged.

 FREE CONSULTATION: "Personal Attention On Every Case" If you have been charged with a criminal offense, you may feel overwhelmed by the experience and may have many unanswered questions.
 My firm offers a free consultation to discuss the facts and details of your case.
 As you know, any arrest for a criminal offense is a serious matter, take the time to know your legal rights by calling an experienced Broward Criminal Defense Lawyer and setting up your free consultation: (954) 765-3540